itz-me-zappex/flux/README.md

 - Nowadays, anti-cheats are pure garbage, developed by freaks without balls, and you can get banned even for a wrong click.
 But that is should not be bannable except you are farmer and using sandboxing.
 Do not write me if you got a ban in game.

 ### Why was that daemon developed?
-- Main task is to reduce CPU usage of games that have been minimized.
-Almost every engine fails to recognize that game is unfocused and continues to consume a lot of CPU and GPU resources, what can make system slow for other tasks like browsing stuff, transcoding video etc. or even unresponsive at all.
-Imagine users with weak laptop who upgraded their RAM to maximum and suffer from a weak processor, now they can simply play a game and then minimize it if needed without carrying about CPU usage or battery level as process will just hang in RAM.
+- Main task is to reduce CPU/GPU usage of games that have been minimized.
+Almost every engine fails to recognize that game is unfocused and still consumes a lot of CPU and GPU resources, what can make system slow for other tasks like browsing stuff, transcoding video etc. or even unresponsive at all.
+With that daemon, imaginated user now can simply play a game and then minimize it if needed without carrying about high CPU/GPU usage and suffering from low multitasking performance.
+Also, daemon does not care about type of software, so you can use it with games, VMs, video transcoders like Handbrake etc..
 To be honest, inspiried by feature from NVIDIA driver for Windows, where user can set FPS limit for minimized software, this tool is not exactly the same, but better than nothing.

 ### Bugs?
 - Nothing is perfect in this world.
 Almost all bugs I encountered during development have been fixed or will be fixed soon.
 If you find a bug, open an issue.
 Known issues that cannot be fixed are:
   - Inability to interact with "glxgears" and "vkcube" windows, as they do not report their PIDs.
-  - Freezing online games (setting `cpu-limit` to `0%`) causes disconnects from matches, so use less aggressive CPU limit to allow game to send/receive packets.
+  - Freezing online games (setting `cpu-limit` to `0%`) causes disconnects from matches, just use less aggressive CPU limit to allow game to send/receive packets.
   - Stuttery audio in game if CPU limit is very aggressive, as `cpulimit` tool interrupts process, that should be expected.
   - Unsetting of applied limits for all windows when DE or WM restarts, that happens because of buggyness of `xprop` tool, which is used to read X11 events and it prints multiple events meaning that windows terminating one by one until `_NET_CLIENT_LIST_STACKING(WINDOW): window id #` line becomes blank.
 Just run `$ xprop -root -spy _NET_CLIENT_LIST_STACKING` and restart DE/WM to make sure in that.
 Note: added workaround (not a fix!) in [94615aa
 ](<https://github.com/itz-me-zappex/flux/commit/94615aa6a3d558e9c5413eaa1e1a277f67003f2f>) commit.

 ### Why is code so complicated?
-- Long story short, try removing at least one line of code (that does not affect output, of course) and see what happens.
-That sounds easy - just apply a CPU limit to a window when unfocused and remove it when focused, but that is a bit more complicated.
-Just check how much logic is used for that "easy" task.
-Also I used built-in stuff in bash like shell parameter expansions instead of `sed`, loops for reading text line-by-line with regexp in `if` statements instead of `grep` etc. to make code faster, calling external binaries consumes much more time and CPU resources than built-in options.
+- That sounds easy - just apply a CPU/FPS limit to window on unfocus and remove it on focus, but that is "a bit" more complicated.
+Just check how much logic is used for that "easy" task, and daemon has a lot of useful (or not very) features.
+Also I used built-in stuff in Bash like shell parameter expansions instead of `sed`, loops for reading text line-by-line with regexp in `if` statements instead of `grep` etc. to make code faster, calling external binaries consumes much more time and CPU resources than built-in options.

 ### Gamescope which allows limit FPS on unfocus exists, Wayland becomes more popular.
 Are you not late by any chance?
 - Well, not everyone is ready for switch to Wayland, there are a lot of reasons exists.
 Gamescope does not work well on my desktop with NVIDIA GPU and laptop with Intel APU, and I can bet it does not work well for others either.
 Also, there are a lot of old NVIDIA GPUs that do not support Wayland at all because of old drivers, what makes Gamescope completely useless for owners of these GPUs because it depends on Wayland.

 ### What about Wayland support?
-- That is impossible, there is no any unified way to read window focus events and extract PIDs from windows on Wayland.
+- That is impossible, there is no any unified way to read window related events (focus, unfocus, closing etc.) and extract PIDs from windows on Wayland.
+I could implement support for Wayland if I knew how to do that.

 ### Why did you write it in Bash?
 - That is (scripting) language I know pretty good, despite a fact that Bash as all interpretators works slower than compilable languages, it still fits my needs almost perfectly.